If you’re wondering if you have bad leg genetics, you can do the bodybuilding genetics insertion test to truly figure this out.1

 It takes some muscle growth to make differences like insertions and muscle bellies obvious, and to expose the signs of bad genetics.

 An unusually high proportion of Type I muscle fibers can result in calves being small, but it’s hard to prove whether that’s genetics or poor training.
-Also, note how your genetics are affecting your squat form to get an idea of how much genetics influence performance.
+Also, take note of the impact of your genetics on your squat form to understand how much genetics influence performance.

 Many people can grow quads but seem to find that their calves remain small.